jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 1.1.2
+- updated recovered photos/videos screen to use the same rich list layout as scan results
+- updated recovered audio screen to use a consistent card-based list layout with audio icon thumb
+- kept recovered viewers simple: no sorting, no grid mode, and no selection UI (tap to open only)

 ### 1.1.1
 - added a new in-app viewer for recovered audio files
 - added a dedicated `RecoveredAudioFragment` with in-app browsing of files in `Music/Recovered`